Advising & Grading for Thesis and Dissertation Courses

 If a graduate student fails to produce the agreed upon coursework materials at the end of the semester, then they should be given a grade of (NC) "No credit" rather than (IP) "In Progress" or (IN) "Incomplete."

-Students who do not complete coursework for HIST 999 for any given semester should always be reported to the PhD director by the advising instructor.
+Any graduate student who does not complete coursework for 999, 998, or 799 for any given semester should always be reported to the program director by the course instructor.